JLuisCuamatzi/Umaydis_experimental_Evolution/README.md

 See `05_Duplications_in_Umaydis_isolates`

-## Analysis of data from experimental evolution, and phenotypic analysis of oexUMAG_11067 (strain that overexpress UMAG_11067 gene)
+## Analysis of data collected from experimental evolution, analysis of gene expression of UMAG_11067 and phenotypic analysis of oexUMAG_11067 (strain that overexpress UMAG_11067 gene)

 See `06_USMA_ExpEvol_Data`